XClose

 Libraries from a scientific coding perspective

-• standard numerical algorithms (e.g. sorting, linear solve, FFT, etc)
+• common but non-trivial numerical algorithms (e.g. sorting, linear solvers, FFT, etc),

 Sometimes we have to build things ourselves, when: